alperozer/Hangikredi/README.md

 # Hangikredi
-this is my assessment for hangikredi.com
+This is my assessment for hangikredi.com
+The best accuracy is 94% with Gradient Boost Classifier.